keecome/myodoo/README.md

 |France - VAT Anti-Fraud Certification (CGI 286 I-3 bis)|
 |Allow to pick the Outgoing Server when composing email|
 |External Trade Complement for the Mexican localization|
-|Pricelist is different for ""%s"" .
+"|Pricelist is different for ""%s"" .
- Please define same.|
+ Please define same.|"
 |We cannot import data in validated or confirmed order.|
 |Created Purchase Order will be put to selected state.|
-|Currency is different for ""%s"" .
+"|Currency is different for ""%s"" .
- Please define same.|
+ Please define same.|"
 |Your file contains more quantity then initial demand.|
 |Arguments sent to the client along with the view tag|
 |Open the linked resource when clicking on their name|
 |Please specify a valid model for the object relation|
-|
+"|
 Move the cash basis lines to another account.
-    |
+    |"
 |report.abs_top_sold_products.report_products_amount|
 |Your File has extra column please refer sample file|
 |Search, create or modify directly sale order lines|